-The following table sets forth our cash and cash equivalents, total current liabilities and capitalization as of June 30, 2006:
+The following table sets forth our cash and cash equivalents, term loan and capitalization as of June 30, 2006:

-- · on an actual basis: - on a pro forma basis after giving effect to each of the following events as if each had occurred at June 30, 2006: - the conversion of all outstanding shares of our preferred stock into a total of shares of common stock upon the closing of this offering; - the payment of \$ million in satisfaction of the cash amount due to holders of our Series A, B, C, D and E preferred stock upon its conversion into common stock upon the completion of this offering (including accrued dividends, and assuming the offering is completed on , 2006); - the borrowing of \$ million under our new term loan on or immediately prior to the closing date of this offering in connection with the payments to the holders of our Series A, B, C, D and E preferred stock; and - the completion of the concurrent private placement of proceeds therefrom.
-Assuming an offering price of \$ per share (the midpoint of the estimated price range shown on the cover page of this prospectus) we will raise \$ million in proceeds from the concurrent private placement. - on a pro forma as adjusted basis after giving effect to our receipt of the net proceeds from our sale of shares of common stock in this offering at an assumed public offering price of \$ (the midpoint of the estimated price range shown on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, as if it had occurred at June 30, 2006.
+- · on an actual basis: - on a pro forma basis after giving effect to each of the following events as if each had occurred at June 30, 2006: - the conversion of all outstanding shares of our preferred stock into a total of 16,019,480 shares of common stock upon the closing of this offering; - the amount payable totaling \$101.8 million reflecting the cash amount due to holders of our Series A, B, C, D and E preferred stock upon its conversion into common stock upon the completion of this offering (including accrued dividends); - the borrowing of \$10.0 million under our new term loan on or immediately prior to the closing date of this offering in connection with the payments to the holders of our Series A, B, C, D and E preferred stock; - the use of \$9.9 million of our existing cash and cash equivalents in connection with the payments to the holders of our Series A, B, C, D and E preferred stock; and - the completion of the concurrent private placement of 102,640 shares of our common stock at the public offering price of \$14.50 per share and the application of the proceeds therefrom.
+We will raise approximately \$1.5 million in proceeds from the concurrent private placement. - on a pro forma as adjusted basis after giving effect to our receipt of the net proceeds from our sale of 6,148,148 shares of common stock in this offering at the public offering price of \$14.50, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as if it had occurred at June 30, 2006.